Optimum is an Australian pet food brand that is best known for being endorsed by the celebrity vet Dr. Chris Brown.

 You can also purchase Optimum pet food recipes online at several of Australia’s biggest pet food websites like Pet Circle and Pet Barn.

 Optimum has a relatively broad range of dog food recipes that are split evenly between dry recipes and wet/canned recipes.

-Optimum has a relatively small range of cat food recipes.
-This range consists of only dry cat food with no wet/canned recipes.
+When we first reviewed Optimum, they had a relatively small range of cat food recipes.
+This range consisted of only dry cat food with no wet/canned recipes.

-However, they do produce some niche recipes such as those for Kittens, Mature cats, and those cats with furball issues.
+However, despite this, they did produce some niche recipes such as those for Kittens, Mature cats, and those cats with furball issues.